mzdm/beautiful_soup/README.md

 // use BeautifulSoup.fragment(html_doc_string) if you parse a part of html

-/// 2. navigate quickly to any element bs.body!.a!; // get String representation of this element, same as outerHtml bs.find('p', attrs: {'class': 'story'}); // finds first element with html tag "p" and which has "class" attribute with value "story" bs.findAll('a', attrs: {'class': true}); // finds all elements with html tag "a" and which have defined "class" attribute with whatever value bs.find('', customSelector: '#link1'); // find with custom CSS selector (other parameters are ignored)
+/// 2. navigate quickly to any element bs.body!.a!; // navigate quickly with tags, use outerHtml or toString to get outer html bs.find('p', class_: 'story'); // finds first element with html tag "p" and which has "class" attribute with value "story" bs.findAll('a', attrs: {'class': true}); // finds all elements with html tag "a" and which have defined "class" attribute with whatever value bs.find('', selector: '#link1'); // find with custom CSS selector (other parameters are ignored) bs.find('*', id: 'link1'); // find by id bs.find('a', attrs: {'href': 'http://example.com/elsie'}); // finds by "href" attribute

-Bs4Element bs4 = bs.body!.p!; // quickly with tags
+/// 3. perform any other actions for the navigated element Bs4Element bs4 = bs.body!.p!; // navigate quickly with tags

-/// 3. perform any other actions for the navigated element bs4.name; // get tag name bs4.string; // get text
+bs4.name; // get tag name
+bs4.string; // get text
 bs4.toString(); // get String representation of this element, same as outerHtml